Wuizlz/schoolem-intro/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # schoolem-intro

-# Getting started
+## Cloning the Repository

-To begin clone the repository into a native repo folder or into your desired IDE.
+To begin, clone the repository into a native repo folder or into your desired IDE using HTTP.
 "git clone ..."

-After that go ahead and run to install all needed dependancies.
-"npm i"
+## Running the Project Locally

+    1) Ensure that you have run a git fetch/pull to bring the latest changes to your local machine.

+    2) Run [npm i] to install the latest dependencies.

+    3) Finally, run [npm run dev] to run the project on your local host.
+The local host link will be visible in your terminal.

+## Dev Work (For the people who work on this project)

 0) Start on main and get the latest code git switch main